Kali-Zoidberg/Java-Engine/README.md

 		Notes: The render method seems to be executed on the main thread and is leading to some problems.
 I will try my best to offset it to another thread.

+	Update 6:
+		-Actors and UserInterface objects are now automatically pushed to the GameWorld array lists and their respective element in the array list is modified accordingly.
+		-Included remove functions for Actor and UserInterface objects.
+This automatically adjusts the indexes of Actor and UserInterface objects in the GameWorld lists.
+		-Game now has a separate thread for rendering.

+Needs testing: UI_list, remove functions for both UserInterface and Actor
 NOTE: *The following outlines are for my own outlining and not meant to be official documentation of the classes and functions provided in this engine and game.

 Cartesian2D class: The Cartesian representation of space in the game.